C

 The Cockalier is a great match for households with children.
 Their gentle, friendly, and calm demeanor makes them a joy to interact with.
 The only thing to keep in mind is that children need to be taught how to interact with and handle smaller dogs.
 They can be a little sensitive and do not always enjoy rough play.
 Fortunately, the Cockalier is a fairly hardy and tough dog for its small size.

-A King Charles Spaniel is a dog that is similar to the Cockalier because this breed is a cross between this type of dog and a cocker spaniel.
+A King Charles Spaniel is a dog that is similar to the Cockalier because this breed is a cross between the King Charles and a cocker spaniel.

 Dogs Similar to the Cockalier